msc-acse/ACSE-5/Readme.md

 ## Assignments and Evaluation

-There will be one computer-based programming class test (30%) and three equally weighted computer-based coursework assignments (23.3% each):
+There will be three equally weighted computer-based coursework assignments (23.3% each).
+These can be completed individually or in pairs.
+Submission will be via GitHub [details will follow].
-1. Climate Change Focus: How can we predict temperature changes?
+1. Climate Change Focus: How can we predict temperature changes? [[Due: 23/01]]
-2. Implementing the Cholesky decomposition method.
+2. Implementing the Cholesky decomposition method. [[Due: 06/02]]
-3. Implementing a medical imaging filter.
+3. Implementing a medical imaging filter. [[Due: 20/02]]

+There will be one computer-based programming class test (30%).
+The 'exam' will be a piece of coursework to be developed in-class during our last session. [[On: 21/02]]

 ## Feedback and Questions
 - You can send any questions/feedback to Adriana (apaluszn@imperial.ac.uk) or Steven (s.dargaville@imperial.ac.uk) or ask any of the team members directly during class.